arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 Note- Most students would be new to the web editor and they wouldn’t have the webeditor installed.
 Copy paste this link if would like to https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor

 ### 8. Other Details
-The rest of the document can be ignored as its intened to be use be other sets of user.
-You can rather add some troubleshooting tips that addresses common errors and
+The rest of the document can be ignored as it's intended to be used by the readers of your documentation.
+If you want, you can add some troubleshooting tips that address common errors and

 ## Share it with your class
 Once you have finished creating the essential components of your project, you can upload the files and share it with the rest of your class.